openstax/rex-web/README.md

 - runs against a **remote** environment
 - uses **real** content and **persistent** test data
 - is run against release candidates when they are updated

+# DOM Visitor

+`./script/entry.js domVisitor` visits every page of every book and reports when an content element is wider than the allowed content.